shaunak666/Internet-Speed-Monitoring-System/README.md

   and if the speed is below certain threshold value then the script automatically opens whatsapp and sends the set message.
 It also create a excel file to store the time and corresponding Internet Speed (Both Upload speed and Download Speed) so that you can analyze the Internet Speed Afterwords.
-  Hope you guys use it and Contribute in.
+  Hope you guys use it and contribute in it.

   Thank you.